kalessil/phpinspectionsea/docs/security.md

 # Exploiting unserialize

 > When Php Inspection (EA Extended) reports the rule violations, ensure that it not belongs to any of dev-tools
-> (profilers, caching behaviour in dev-environment and etc.).
-Dev-tools should not go to productions and normally
+> (profilers, dev-environment specific caching and etc.).
+Dev-tools should not go to production and normally
 > do not have any security guarantee.

 The vulnerability allows to remotely execute code or perform code/SQL injection by